Gray code: Converting to and from Gray code

 // A Four-bit-at-once variant changes a binary number (abcd)2 to (abcd)2 ^ (00ab)2, then to (abcd)2 ^ (00ab)2 ^ (0abc)2 ^ (000a)2.

 On newer processors, the number of ALU instructions in the decoding step can be reduced by taking advantage of the CLMUL instruction set.
-If MASK is the constant binary string of ones ended with a single zero digit, then carryless multiplication of MASK with the grey encoding of x will always give either x or its bitwise negation.
+If MASK is the constant binary string of ones ended with a single zero digit, then carryless multiplication of MASK with the Gray encoding of x will always give either x or its bitwise negation.

 Special types of Gray codes

 In practice, "Gray code" almost always refers to a binary-reflected Gray code (BRGC).
 However, mathematicians have discovered other kinds of Gray codes.
 Like BRGCs, each consists of a list of words, where each word differs from the next in only one digit (each word has a Hamming distance of 1 from the next word).

 Gray codes with n bits and of length less than 2^{n}

 It is possible to construct binary Gray codes with n bits with a length of less than 2^{n}, if the length is even.
 One possibility is to start with a balanced Gray code and remove pairs of values at either the beginning and the end, or in the middle.
 OEIS sequence A290772 gives the number of possible Gray sequences of length 2n that include zero and use the minimum number of bits.